Cloud integration patterns tackle cloud integration challenges

 Cloud integration patterns are vital as they save businesses time and resources.
 Moreover, these integration patterns, if not properly leveraged can lead to unsuccessful cloud projects.

 MuleSoft enables businesses by providing a number of integration solutions to help businesses create connectivity across the enterprise.
 With CloudHub, the cloud integration platform as a service (iPaaS), businesses can seamlessly integrate SaaS and on-premises applications.
-With Mule Enterprise Service Bus (ESB), organizations can create a foundation for SOA (Service Oriented Architecture), modernize legacy systems, and eliminate point to point integration.
+With Mule as an ESB (ESB), organizations can create a foundation for SOA (Service Oriented Architecture), modernize legacy systems, and eliminate point to point integration.

-Both of these solutions are a part of the Anypoint Platform, a platform designed to take on the diversified New Enterprise.
-Working with a number of other components, including Anypoint Studio, these solutions work to keep the enterprise running efficiently.
+Both of these solutions are a part of Anypoint Platform, a unified, future-proof integration platform designed to help organizations solve their integration challenges.
+Anypoint Platform includes numerous components, like Anypoint Studio, that work to keep the enterprise running efficiently.
 Anypoint Studio enables businesses with tools they need to leverage common cloud integration patterns.
 With support for numerous patterns of cloud integration, Anypoint Studio greatly reduces the effort required to create connectivity.
-Anypoint Studio enables implementation of popular cloud integration patterns, allowing businesses to easily configure and leverage patterns to simplify integration throughout the enterprise.
+Anypoint Studio allows businesses to easily configure and leverage cloud integration patterns to simplify integration throughout the enterprise.